 When you think about 3D printing, you probably think of the Fused Deposition Modeling technique used by RepRap and similar desktop machines.
-In reality, there are quite a few different options from job shops like Shapeways, Xometry, and Fictiv.
+In reality, there are quite a few different options from job shops like Shapeways, Xometry, and Fictiv (which also offers CNC machining).
 They offer a surprisingly wide range of properties and DFM concerns, and sometimes I have trouble keeping them all straight.
 Also, the DFM particulars are usually pretty intuitive if you just know how the process works, which can be tricky to remember for similarly named name-brand options like PolyJet Fusion and Multi Jet Fusion.

 Here are some brief notes to help you avoid messing up your next rush order.